Disproportionate assets case against J. Jayalalithaa: Aftermath

+2014

 Announcement of the judgement and sentence was delayed by six hours, leading to chaos outside the court.
 Soon after, sporadic incidents of violence were reported across the state initiated by the AIADMK and Jayalalithaa loyalists.
 Most shops, restaurants, malls and movie halls remained closed and public transport was totally stopped.
 The neighbouring state of Karnataka and Kerala stopped inter-state buses to Tamil Nadu.
 A state-owned bus was set ablaze near Kanchipuram before passengers were made to alight.
 The governor of Tamil Nadu, Konijeti Rosaiah ordered operations to maintain law and order and, while the police said that the situation was under control, opposition parties complained of violence.
 The leader of DMK, M. Karunanidhi, wrote to the President of India and the Prime Minister seeking restoration of peace.
 The Central Home Ministry offered support to control violence.
 Venkatesan, a 65-year-old fan of Jayalilathaa, immolated himself in Chennai as a mark of protest and died later in hospital.
 Another follower tried self-immolation in front of the house of Jayalalithaa at Poes Gardens but was stopped by the police.

 Following the disqualification of Jayalalithaa as Chief Minister, media reported various front-runners for the post.
 The AIADMK eventually opted for O. Panneerselvam to become Chief Minister.

+2017

+Sasikala then convened the party's MLA council in her capacity as the general secretary, where Edappadi K. Palaniswami was unanimously appointed as the new chief minister and sworn in the next day.
 The Kodanad tea estate, associated with the assets of Jayalalithaa and Sasikala, was later the site of the robbery and murder in 2017.

 Political consequences

+2014

 Jayalalithaa became the first Chief Minister to lose her post due to being convicted while in office and the seventh MLA to lose office for that reason.
 She was convicted for the third time overall and was forced to step down from the Chief Minister's office for the second time.
 Jayalalithaa was the sixth former chief minister of an Indian state to have been charged and jailed in a corruption case.

+2017

+It effectively ending Sasikala's chief ministerial ambitions and she banned for contesting elections for 10 years till 2027.
+She was released in January 2021.